How we monitor compliance

-The Australian Government Department of the Environment and Energy monitors sale, lease and sublease transactions as well as advertisements in print and online media to check compliance with Commercial Building Disclosure (CBD) Program requirements.
+The Australian Government Department of Industry, Science, Energy and Resources monitors sale, lease and sublease transactions as well as advertisements in print and online media to check compliance with Commercial Building Disclosure (CBD) Program requirements.

 Our approach is to encourage voluntary compliance.
 We do this by helping you to understand your rights and obligations and by making it as easy as possible for you to meet those obligations.

 However, we will investigate those who opportunistically or deliberately contravene the law.
 For example, if a disclosure affected building or area of a building is found to have been offered for sale, lease or sublease without an up-to-date Building Energy Efficiency Certificate (BEEC), or a current exemption, we will investigate.

 All potential contraventions of the Building Energy Efficiency Disclosure Act 2010 (BEED Act) are prioritised for investigation using a risk management approach.
 We will take action based on the particular circumstances of each case.

 If you have information about a breach of the disclosure requirements, contact the CBD Program.

 For more details about our approach, download the CBD Education, Compliance and Enforcement Policy.